-Each 1 mL of clear unflavored and colorless liquid contains 1 mg of methadone hydrochloride USP.
-Nonmedicinal ingredients: citric acid (added to adjust the pH), dextrose, glycerin, methylparaben, polyethylene glycol, sodium benzoate, sodium cyclamate and water.
+Each 1 mL of clear, unflavoured and colorless liquid contains 1 mg of methadone hydrochloride USP.
+Nonmedicinal ingredients: citric acid (added to adjust the pH), dextrose, glycerin, methylparaben, polyethylene glycol, sodium benzoate, sodium cyclamate, and water.

 Oral Concentrate 10 mg/mL

-Each 1 mL of clear unflavored and colorless liquid contains 10 mg of methadone hydrochloride USP.
-Nonmedicinal ingredients: citric acid (added to adjust the pH), dextrose, glycerin, propylene glycol, sodium benzoate, sodium cyclamate and water.
+Each 1 mL of clear, unflavoured and colorless liquid contains 10 mg of methadone hydrochloride USP.
+Nonmedicinal ingredients: citric acid (added to adjust the pH), dextrose, glycerin, propylene glycol, sodium benzoate, sodium cyclamate, and water.